karolinakalnina/ACC102TINA-Karolina-Kalnina/README.md

 ## Python Libraries Used
 The main Python libraries used in this project are:

+- `kagglehub` — for downloading the dataset directly from Kaggle
+- `os` — for locating the downloaded CSV file
 - `pandas` — for data loading and manipulation
 - `NumPy` — for numerical operations
 - `matplotlib` — for visualisations